 At its core, the Khan Academy is a website where anyone can go to learn just about anything for free.
 However, finance (specifically investing) happens to be one of its central focuses.
 All courses are in a concise video format.
 The deeper you dig into a topic, the more advanced the information becomes.
 None of Khan’s content is off-limits, allowing viewers to dive into investing as heavily as they want at any time that’s convenient for them.

 Investopedia University utilizes a tutorial-centric style of teaching.
-As a matter of fact, each subject area it explains comes with a sequence of roughly 10 steps that gradually shows the reader the important information.
+As a matter of fact, each subject area it explains comes with a sequence of roughly 10 steps that gradually show the reader the important information.
 Investopedia separates its extensive course content by categories, such as stocks, bonds, investing, ETFs and active trading.
-Each of these tutorials are accessible entirely free of charge.
+Each of these tutorials is accessible entirely free of charge.

 Bottom Line